Part of the Bargain

 I know he made contact with the Yellow Sail Syndicate – ruthless bastards, all; just like him.
 He was desperate, of course.
 He might have even known they had no intention of meeting his price, but would simply murder him once they had been assured it would work.
 But what else could he do?
 All of his plans had fallen apart.
 Three cycles on the run is enough to wear most people down who aren’t used to the grind.
 And after he’d killed Astrid, he knew that I would never give up the chase.

 Now, there’s just one last loose end to tie up – two of them, technically.
-If I’m lucky, I can take the team the syndicate sends in to retrieve the packages before the starport authority’s security steps in my way.
+If I’m lucky, I can take out the team that the syndicate sends in to retrieve the packages before the starport authority’s security steps in my way.
 I have to wait until they move.
 I don’t know where he hid them.
 He refused to tell me while he was dying.
 I can’t blame him for that.
 Sad to say, after watching Astrid die in my arms, killing him was my first priority instead of the mission.

 Hopefully, the price of my vengeance won’t be at the cost of the mission…